ccmlab-ubc/lab-manual/_build/html/_sources/intro.md

 # Welcome!

 Welcome to the Computation, Cognition, and Movement Lab!
-This lab manual was written with you in mind: it's here to help you onboard and get oriented to the lab and the work that we do.
-It is also meant to provide some helpful tips on how to best use your first few days/weeks/months/years in the lab.
+This lab manual was written with you in mind.
+For new members, it will help you onboard and get oriented to the lab and the work that we do.
+For seasoned veterans, it should serve as a useful reference that you can return to.

-Please read through the entire "book".
 Let me know if you have any questions and how I can help.

 -*Hyosub*